rbignon/woob/docs/source/guides/tests.rst

 Backend test
 ------------

-Create a class derivated from :class:`~weboob.tools.test.BackendTest`, and set the ``BACKEND`` class attribute to the name of the backend to test.
+Create a class derivated from :class:`~woob.tools.test.BackendTest`, and set the ``BACKEND`` class attribute to the name of the backend to test.

 Then, in your test methods, the ``backend`` attribute will contain the loaded backend.
 When the class is instancied, it loads every configured backends of the right type, and randomly choose one.
 If no one is found, the tests are skipped.